Basic archaeological methods, analysis and interpretation

 Introduction

 This article introduces the non-specialist to the basic methods of archaeological research.
-The author focuses on specific aspects of archaeology according to his own interests.
-The paper is divided in five sections.
+The author focuses on specific aspects of archaeology that interest him.
+The paper is divided into five sections.
 The first section discusses the basic principles of archaeological research, the focus of various archaeological methods and the basic recording stages in archaeological fieldwork.
-The second section focuses on three methods for the recovery of archaeological data, which are aerial and satellite photography, land surveying and excavation.
-The third section focuses on the author’s favourite topic, which is sub-terrestrial investigations.
+The second section focuses on three methods for recovering archaeological data: aerial and satellite photography, land surveying, and excavation.
+The third section focuses on the author’s favourite topic: subterranean investigations.
 The fourth section briefly discusses the classification methods employed in archaeology, as well as post-excavation analysis and interpretation.
 Emphasis is placed on dating, which is a separate field of laboratory-based archaeology.
 The final section summarises some key points from the previous discussions.

 Basic steps of archaeological research

-Before any archaeological investigation, the researchers structure the questions they wish to answer; they note the issues they wish to address and they formulate a plan for their work.
-The questions, which are set at the beginning of the investigation, do not necessarily bias the results.
-In fact, in modern archaeology it is quite common to re-evaluate the questions at different phases of the project; based on the archaeological data, the project is likely to be adjusted.
-Furthermore, the theories employed for the interpretation of archaeological data are likely to be abandoned, modified, adjusted or enriched with new questions.
-The whole process resembles a living organism, who is subject to dynamic changes: when new evidence is added, old evidence changes (Coucouzeli 2003, 112).
+Before any archaeological investigation, the researchers structure the questions they wish to answer, note the issues they wish to address, and formulate a plan for their work.
+The questions set at the beginning of the investigation do not necessarily bias the results.
+In fact, in modern archaeology, it is quite common to re-evaluate the questions at different phases of the project; based on the archaeological data, the project is likely to be adjusted.
+Furthermore, the theories employed to interpret archaeological data are likely to be abandoned, modified, adjusted, or enriched with new questions.
+The whole process resembles a living organism, subject to dynamic change: when new evidence is added, old evidence changes (Coucouzeli 2003, 112).

 The basic steps of a standard archaeological investigation are seven: (1) the establishment of an investigation plan; (2) the preparation for the project’s execution; (3) the recovery of archaeological data; (4) the classification of archaeological data; (5) the analysis stage; (6) the interpretation stage; and (7) the publication of the final results.
-The largest variety of archaeological methods is usually employed for the recovery of archaeological data, which involves the collaboration between archaeologists and other scientists, such as geologists, environmentalists, biologists, chemists, mapping engineers, sociologists, ethnologists, etc. In that sense, an archaeological team is an interdisciplinary research team consisting of different professional specialisations (Coucouzeli 2003, 121-3).
+The largest variety of archaeological methods is usually employed to recover archaeological data, which involves collaboration among archaeologists and other scientists, such as geologists, environmentalists, biologists, mapping engineers, sociologists, and ethnologists.
+In that sense, an archaeological team is an interdisciplinary research team consisting of different professional specialisations (Coucouzeli 2003, 121-3).

 Methods of recovery of archaeological data

 The recovery of archaeological data takes place in three stages: (1) the location of the archaeological site, (2) the determination of its boundaries and (3) the excavation of the selected site.
-For the location and determination of an archaeological site, archaeologists initially survey a larger geographical area; they determine the nature of the broader site, its total size, its characteristic features and its possible function during the past.
-For the location and determination stages, archaeologists employ a variety of methods, which include aerospace mapping, surface (land) surveying and sub-surface investigation (Coucouzeli 2003, 121-3).
+To locate and identify an archaeological site, archaeologists initially survey a larger area; they determine the nature of the broader site, its total size, its characteristic features, and its possible past function.
+For the location and determination stages, archaeologists employ a variety of methods, including aerial mapping, surface (land) surveying, and subsurface investigation (Coucouzeli 2003, 121-3).

-According to the authors view, aerospace mapping is perhaps the most useful surveying method, particularly from high altitudes.
-It includes aerial photography and telescopic scanning by aerial radars or satellites (1).
-Aerial photographs are used for the location and determination of an archaeological site, as well as for the preparation of an efficient and accurate surface scan, which is also know as land survey.
-In practice, aerial photographs determine the larger boundaries of an area of specific archaeological interest, within which the archaeologists can determine the presence of smaller archaeological sites or areas of specific archaeological interest.
-They provide information related to the overall size of an area, its geomorphology and its possible functions during the past.
-In relation to the latter, aerial photographs can reveal features of ancient landscape, such as roads, watering channels and ditches, crop-marks, filed boundaries, land terraces, etc. (Coucouzeli 2003, 126).
+According to the author's view, aerospace mapping is perhaps the most useful surveying method, particularly from high altitudes.
+It includes aerial photography and radar or satellite telescopic scanning (1).
+Aerial photographs are used to locate and determine an archaeological site, as well as to prepare an efficient and accurate surface scan, also known as a land survey.
+In practice, aerial photographs delineate the larger boundaries of an area of specific archaeological interest, within which archaeologists can identify smaller archaeological sites or areas of specific archaeological interest.
+They provide information on the overall size of an area, its geomorphology, and its possible past functions.
+In relation to the latter, aerial photographs can reveal features of ancient landscape, such as roads, watering channels and ditches, crop-marks, field boundaries, land terraces, etc. (Coucouzeli 2003, 126).

-Modern technological developments in aerial photography contribute a lot more to archaeological investigations compared to the previous decades.
-During a photographic scan, camera operators can nowadays use infrared film (2), which captures reflected sunlight and colours it differently depending on the surface’s reflectivity, particularly in the case of ancient cereal crops.
-Another interesting application is the use of thermic cameras (thermography), which detects different soil temperatures.
-Thermography reveals cooler sub-terrestrial features, which might associate with ancient water channels or irrigation networks (Renfrew & Bahn 2001, 80-83).
+Modern technological developments in aerial photography have contributed much more to archaeological investigations than in previous decades.
+During a photographic scan, camera operators can nowadays use infrared film (2), which captures reflected sunlight and colours it differently depending on the surface’s reflectivity, particularly for ancient cereal crops.
+Another interesting application is the use of thermal cameras (thermography), which detect differences in soil temperature.
+Thermography reveals cooler subterranean features that might be associated with ancient water channels or irrigation networks (Renfrew & Bahn 2001, 80-83).

-Aerial radar scanning is conducted with SLAR devices mounted on aeroplanes and SIR or SAR devices mounted on spaceships.
-This technique is used to send microwave pulses to the ground, which reflect back to the scanner.
+Aerial radar scanning is conducted with SLAR devices mounted on aeroplanes, and SIR or SAR devices mounted on spaceships.
+This technique uses microwave pulses sent to the ground, which are reflected back to the scanner.
 The reflection’s duration time and the signal’s intensity are used to define the initial distance between the scanner and the examined area.
 Archaeological features are identified due to soil hardness or excessive humidity, which alter the radar’s signal intensity.
-The above techniques have major advantages as they can penetrate the atmosphere regardless of weather conditions and can penetrate the soil regardless of hardness or vegetation density.
-They provide useful information on surface and sub-surface changes in the archaeological landscape and they can also be used in underwater archaeology for the location of ancient shipwrecks (Coucouzeli 2003, 128).
+The above techniques have major advantages: they can penetrate the atmosphere regardless of weather conditions and the soil regardless of hardness or vegetation density.
+They provide useful information on surface and sub-surface changes in the archaeological landscape and can also be used in underwater archaeology to locate ancient shipwrecks (Coucouzeli 2003, 128).

-Satellite radar scans record the intensity of infrared radiation, which is emitted in different wavelengths in relation to the surface’s condition.
-These wavelengths are recorded electronically and then converted to visual images, which are highly sophisticated.
-Satellite radar scanning has two major advantages: firstly, it can cover large geographical areas is short time, and secondly, its infrared images are not obstructed by dense vegetation.
+Satellite radar scans measure the intensity of infrared radiation emitted at different wavelengths, which depend on the surface’s condition.
+These wavelengths are recorded electronically and then converted into highly sophisticated visual images.
+Satellite radar scanning has two major advantages: first, it can cover large areas quickly, and second, its infrared images are not obscured by dense vegetation.
 This enables the technique to reveal large yet invisible archaeological sites, often covered in dense jungle, such as the Mayan cities of the Yucatan Peninsula between Guatemala and Mexico.
-Of course, the technique has two major disadvantages: firstly, the images can often be inaccurate and dysfunctional due to their large scale, and secondly, image clarity is unsatisfactory as the scanning only picks up features ranging between 18m and 27m (Coucouzeli 2003, 129).
+Of course, the technique has two major disadvantages: firstly, the images can often be inaccurate and dysfunctional due to their large scale, and secondly, image clarity is unsatisfactory, as the scanner only picks up features ranging from 18m to 27m (Coucouzeli 2003, 129).

 Land surveying, which usually follows aerospace mapping, is performed by ground teams.
-These teams of trained specialists are dispersed on large plots of land, which they field-walk according to specific methodologies related to the questions they wish to investigate.
+These teams of trained specialists are dispersed across large plots of land, which they field-walk using specific methodologies tailored to the questions they wish to investigate.
 Before any land survey, the archaeologists need to establish six criteria: (1) whether the sector will be investigated by chronological or geographical criteria; (2) the surveys intensity degree, which can either be extensive or intensive; (3) the application of full-extent survey or the use of statistical sampling methods, which are significantly faster; (4) the determination of the ‘sampling units’, which can be rectangular grids or straight lines; (5) the statistical method used for the samplings, which can be random, systematic, stratified/random or stratified/systematic; and (6) the artefact collection strategy based on newer or older approaches.
-During land surveys, archaeologists come into first contact with the archaeological site and collect primary artefact data, which is visible on the surface (e.g. pottery, stone tools, building materials, etc.) (Coucouzeli 2003, 130-47).
+During land surveys, archaeologists first come into contact with the archaeological site and collect primary artefact data visible on the surface (e.g., pottery, stone tools, building materials, etc.) (Coucouzeli 2003, 130-47).

 Land surveying can be supplemented by sub-surface investigations, which belong to three major types: (1) geophysical methods, which include magnetic imaging scanning, electrical resistance scanning, ground penetration radar scanning and sonar scanning; (2) geochemical methods, which include phosphate analysis and trace element analysis; and (3) core drilling methods (Coucouzeli 2003, 130-47).
 Sub-surface investigations will be discussed in more detail in the following section of this article.

-Excavation is the oldest and most widely known process for the collection of archaeological data.
-Unlike amateur excavations of previous centuries, modern archaeology is precise and based on a specific excavation methodology.
-It aims in obtaining the maximum amount of archaeological information with the minimum amount of destruction in the site.
-After all, a certain degree of destruction is expected to occur as archaeology is by definition a destructive science.
-Excavations are divided in two types: rescue and systematic.
+Excavation is the oldest and most widely known method for collecting archaeological data.
+Unlike amateur excavations of previous centuries, modern archaeology is precise and follows a specific methodology.
+It aims to obtain the maximum amount of archaeological information with the least possible destruction at the site.
+After all, a certain degree of destruction is expected, as archaeology is, by definition, a destructive science.
+Excavations are divided into two types: rescue and systematic.
 Both use two methods of digging an archaeological site: the vertical or stratified method and the horizontal or open-plan method.
-Other excavation methods consist of variations or combinations of the above two and are used in specific occasions.
-These are the quadrant method, the scaled section method and the ‘scraping’ method.
-An excavation is designed to investigate an area that has been covered by soil and the only way to access information is by digging.
-An excavation usually takes place slowly and careful, revealing the information hidden in each soil layer step by step.
-Before moving to the next soil layer, all information needs to be thoroughly recorded as there is no way to take the same step back.
-The recording of archaeological information on site includes an excavation log, numerous photographs of features and artefacts, as well as site plans, topographic and stratigraphic diagrams (Coucouzeli 2003, 147-59).
+Other excavation methods consist of variations or combinations of the above two and are used on specific occasions.
+These are the quadrant method, the scaled-section method, and the ‘scraping’ method.
+An excavation is designed to investigate an area covered by soil, and the only way to access information is by digging.
+An excavation usually proceeds slowly and carefully, revealing the information hidden in each soil layer as it is uncovered.
+Before moving to the next soil layer, all information needs to be thoroughly recorded, as there is no way to take the same step back.
+The recording of archaeological information on site includes an excavation log, numerous photographs of features and artefacts, site plans, and topographic and stratigraphic diagrams (Coucouzeli 2003, 147-59).

 Geophysics and geochemistry: a little more on sub-terrestrial investigations

-In the author’s own view, sub-terrestrial investigations require some additional discussion due to their scientific nature and interdisciplinary character.
+In the author’s view, subterranean investigations warrant additional discussion due to their scientific nature and interdisciplinary character.
 Such investigations allow archaeologists to locate and evaluate an archaeological site quickly and at low cost, without destroying the archaeology under its surface, at least not during the initial phases of investigation.
-Sub-terrestrial instigations do not stand on their own and are not performed randomly; instead, they follow aerial photography or satellite radar scanning and are simultaneously supplemented by land-surveying.
-Before conducting any form of sub-terrestrial investigation, the previous three methods are used to define the exact boundaries of the archaeological site under examination (Coucouzeli 2003, 141).
+Sub-terrestrial instigations do not stand on their own and are not performed randomly; instead, they follow aerial photography or satellite radar scanning and are simultaneously supplemented by land surveying.
+Before conducting any subterranean investigation, the previous three methods are used to define the exact boundaries of the archaeological site under examination (Coucouzeli 2003, 141).

-In comparison with any other method for the collection of archaeological data, sub-terrestrial investigations require extreme caution as there is no visual contact with the data.
-These require a different and intelligent way of thinking, additional planning, an ability to observe small details, and perhaps some imagination when the final image is not clear.
+Compared with other methods for collecting archaeological data, subterranean investigations require extreme caution, as there is no visual contact with the data.
+These require a different, intelligent way of thinking, additional planning, the ability to observe small details, and perhaps some imagination when the final image is unclear.
 The principle behind all geophysical methods is the penetration of the soil’s surface and the detection of sub-terrestrial anomalies attributed to human activity.
-Geophysical scans can be conducted with instruments measuring either the soil’s magnetic charge, electric resistance or sound refraction.
+Geophysical scans can be conducted using instruments that measure soil magnetic charge, electrical resistance, or sound refraction.

-A magnetic scan, commonly referred as magnetometry of just mag, is conducted with two types of equipment: plain magnetometers and magnetic flux meters.
+A magnetic scan, commonly referred to as magnetometry or just mag, is conducted with two types of equipment: plain magnetometers and magnetic flux meters.
 Both instruments are dragged on the site’s surface, along predetermined parallel lines or paths.
 During the scan, the instruments detect sub-terrestrial concentrations of unusually large magnetic charges.
-Such magnetic charges are likely to indicate two types of information: (1) materials that have been purposely exposed to fire (e.g. ceramics, hearths, metallurgy debris, etc.); (2) decomposed organic materials associated with human habitation (e.g. discarded food remains).
-Magnetic flux meters show significant advantages compared to plain magnetometers as they are not affected by external interference, such as underground cables, wires, metal fences, etc. On the other hand, both instruments cannot penetrate depths exceeding 1m.
-If this is required, then archaeologists need to conduct a magnetic capacity scan, which combines a magnetic flux capacitor and various tube-shape drills.
-During this technique, the instrument records the sub-terrestrial magnetic capacity in different depths, which is then compared with the magnetic capacity of the surface layer (Coucouzeli 2003, 142-4).
+Such magnetic charges are likely to indicate two types of information: (1) materials that have been purposely exposed to fire (e.g. ceramics, hearths, metallurgical debris, etc.); (2) decomposed organic materials associated with human habitation (e.g. discarded food remains).
+Magnetic flux meters offer significant advantages over plain magnetometers, as they are not affected by external interference, such as underground cables, wires, or metal fences.
+On the other hand, neither instrument can penetrate depths exceeding 1m.
+If this is required, then archaeologists need to conduct a magnetic capacity scan, which combines a magnetic flux capacitor and various tube-shaped drills.
+During this technique, the instrument records the subterranean magnetic field at different depths, which is then compared with the magnetic field of the surface layer (Coucouzeli 2003, 142-4).

-Another method of geophysical investigation is electric resistance scanning, commonly referred as resistometry or just res.
-This method is similar to magnetic scanning, although instead of measuring magnetic charges, it measures the fluctuations of electric charges.
+Another method of geophysical investigation is electric resistance scanning, commonly referred to as resistometry or just res.
+This method is similar to magnetic scanning, but instead of measuring magnetic charges, it measures fluctuations in electric charges.
 More specifically, electrodes are used to send electric charges into the soil, which are altered by its density.
-The fluctuations of the soil’s resistance in each electric charge are then picked up by the device.
+The device then detects fluctuations in the soil’s resistance during each electric charge.
 Although this method is not affected by the presence of objects in the sub-surface, it is particularly sensitive to weather conditions (Coucouzeli 2003, 142-4).

-The basic principles of both methods are combined together in surface interface radar scanning (SIR), which detects electric and magnetic anomalies at the same time.
-Surface interface radars or ground penetration radars transmit and receive electromagnetic signals or radio waves, measuring their distortion.
+The basic principles of both methods are combined in surface interface radar scanning (SIR), which simultaneously detects electric and magnetic anomalies.
+Surface interface radars or ground-penetration radars transmit and receive electromagnetic signals, or radio waves, and measure their distortion.
 Such devices are particularly useful as they can accurately measure the depth of specific objects, offering clear images of transverse sections.
-These provide stratigraphic information by the identification of numerous material buried under the soil.
-Ground penetration radars have two major disadvantages: they are highly sensitive to weather conditions and their operation is complicated (Coucouzeli 2003, 142-4).
+These provide stratigraphic information by identifying numerous materials buried beneath the soil.
+Ground-penetrating radars have two major disadvantages: they are highly sensitive to weather conditions and their operation is complex (Coucouzeli 2003, 142-4).

 Sonar scans are primarily used in maritime archaeology.
 During this technique, a sonar device mounted on a boat transmits sonic pulses, which are then reflected back to the device.
 The device captures the reflected signal and measures its distortion, which is due to the mechanical properties of the seabed reflecting the sonic pulse (Coucouzeli 2003, 142-4).

-Geochemical methods for sub-terrestrial investigations are based on the identification of specific chemical elements into the soil.
-A cylindrical sample, which is drilled out of the topsoil layer, is subject to chemical analysis, which is likely to reveal phosphate salts, copper or lead trace elements.
-Phosphate salt analysis offers information in relation to the habitation extent of a certain area.
+Geochemical methods for sub-terrestrial investigations are based on the identification of specific chemical elements in the soil.
+A cylindrical sample drilled from the topsoil layer is subject to chemical analysis, which is likely to reveal phosphate salts, trace amounts of copper, or lead.
+Phosphate-salt analysis provides information on the extent of habitation in a given area.
 Phosphate salts are produced after the decomposition of organic debris associated with human activities (e.g. garbage, animal bone remains, dung, etc.).
-A major problem with this technique is that phosphate salts are likely to vanish along the years due to the nature of the soil.
+A major problem with this technique is that phosphate salts are likely to leach over time due to soil conditions.
 Metal trace element analysis is similar to phosphate salt analysis, only targeting inorganic human debris.
-Copper or lead trace elements associate with metallurgy and their discovery is likely to point towards industrial activities or ancient workshop practice (Coucouzeli 2003, 144-7).
+Copper or lead trace elements associate with metallurgy, and their discovery is likely to point towards industrial activities or ancient workshop practice (Coucouzeli 2003, 144-7).

-Sub-terrestrial investigations are also performed with drilling techniques.
-Such techniques use drilling rigs or metal rods, which penetrate the soil in greater depth than the previously discussed methods.
+Subterranean investigations are also conducted using drilling techniques.
+Such techniques use drilling rigs or metal rods that penetrate the soil to greater depths than those achieved by the previously discussed methods.
 They provide information about soil cohesion and the peripheral stratification of buried remains.
-In soil drilling, a small hole is initially created into the soil.
+In soil drilling, a small hole is initially created in the soil.
 A tube, which is equipped with a surveillance device (e.g. periscope, photographic camera, television camera, etc.), is inserted into the hole in order to record the subsoil’s stratification.
-Drilling is less destructive compared to excavation, especially for underground structures of fragile artefacts; however, information is significantly limited (Coucouzeli 2003, 144-7).
+Drilling is less destructive than excavation, especially for underground structures containing fragile artefacts; however, information is significantly limited (Coucouzeli 2003, 144-7).

 Methods of classification, analysis and interpretation of archaeological data